carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @snap[south-west list-content-concise span-100]
 @ol
-- distinguish between stakeholders and users
+- C distinguish between stakeholders and users
-- Q1: what is the long term sustainability of the indecis website
-- Q2: why do you start from the data rather than from the users?
 - C: if  on the CDS the equations would allow real-time monitoring
 - C:  the issue is not the data; the problem is the authoritativeness and trust level
 - C: don't second guess user understanding: energy sector have often a better understanding of the current climate than most of us have…
 - C: why don't you work on embedding climate indices services into other apps

 @olend